Find Grad Schools

 43 Yearly Graduations

 University of Florida is the 11th most popular school in the nation for students seeking a master's degree in biomedical science.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 43 people received their master's degree in biomedical science from UF.
-Of these students, 66% were women and 37% were members of underrepresented racial-ethnic groups.
-Data shows that UF graduates that hold this degree go on to make a median salary of $45,974.
+About 65% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #12